Cloud Telephony – What is it?

 |Handles 30,00 daily calls.||70% Agent utilization||10 seconds Average Speed of Answer||80% first call resolution|

 A logistics giant uses cloud IVR solution to service 4x more customers than before at 4x lower costs.

 The client wanted to ensure they could smoothly support any incoming query without leaving any customer unattended.
 This meant handling 83,000 daily requests.

 In order to do this they used our cloud telephony solution with a self-service IVR, Callers were able to use the self-service IVR to request status updates & reschedule deliveries.

 Cloud telephony has brought remarkable changes to businesses.
-Before deciding whether it’s right for you or not, you must consider these factors.
+Before deciding whether or not it’s right for you, you must consider these factors:

 The platform capabilities

 Before thinking about this, brainstorm with your team to narrow down your requirements.
 Are you looking to route sales/support calls, or do you just wish to send updates to the customers?
 Would you have to pay for call recordings?
 Can you use a native integration to integrate with your CRM?
 Costs of call rates or sending bulk SMS messages?
 The more details you put on paper, the easier it will be for you to evaluate the tool.

 Most cloud platforms will share their uptime range.
 Always check with their support team before initiating a conversation.